great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 sidebar_label: 'Quickstart for GX Cloud and Snowflake'
 title: 'Quickstart for GX Cloud and Snowflake'
 id: snowflake_quickstart
-description: Connect Great Expectations to Snowflake Data Assets.
+description: Connect GX Cloud to Snowflake Data Assets.
 ---

 In this quickstart, you'll learn how to connect GX Cloud to Snowflake Data Assets.